6XGate/bridgecmdr/PLAN.md

   - v3.0
     - (#92) Remote UI support
       - Need settings toggle to control it's activation.
-      - Need security or authentication method, preferrably just a PIN code.
+      - Need security or authentication method, preferably just a PIN code.
       - Need a means to identify it's URL via the local UI.
       - May need a way to disable the power-off button in the remote UI.
     - Possible move to 64-bit ARM.